hmslima/sambahsacompletegrammar/sambahsa.md

 []{#anchor-194}predicative adjective over the object, but a *nominal* adjective over the object.

-There is a way of write better the third sentence, it would be making use of the suffix -eih, which is a factive, you'll learn about affixes in a specific chapter.
+There is a better way to write the third sentence, it would be making use of the suffix -eih, which is a factive, you'll learn about affixes in a specific chapter.
 The sentense would be thus: “Tod anon sieugeiht me” *(this food sickens me)*.
 I didn't use it in the examples because